BestTimesToVisit.com Logo

 Sunrise Kayak on Lake Wakatipu

 Glide across the glassy surface of Lake Wakatipu as the first rays of sun paint the Remarkables mountain range in hues of pink and gold.
-This serene experience offers a unique perspective of Queenstown's dramatic landscape, far from the daytime buzz.
-Look for the playful antics of the local black swans as you paddle.
+This tranquil experience offers a unique perspective of Queenstown's dramatic landscape, far from the daytime bustle.
+Look for the local birdlife that becomes active at dawn.

 Best time: Sep-Apr